SPIGS/parkerspielvogeldotcom/content/projects/opengl/index.md

 I've always preferred working with small rendering libraries over traditional game engines.
 In fact, one of the first libraries I ever used was a little library called Slick2D.
 It was a small wrapper for [LWJGL](https://www.lwjgl.org/).
 I always liked the freedom that these libraries provide as they leave a lot of the program structure, set-dressing, and other utilities up to you.
 I've been in search for a new one for prototyping games or UIs.
 However, most of the ones I've found haven't been to my tastes.

 I've tried [Sokol](https://github.com/floooh/sokol), [Raylib](https://www.raylib.com/), and [SDL](https://www.libsdl.org/).
 However, none of these really scratch my itch.
-My problem with them is I feel like they try to do too much: 2D, 3D, input, sound, context managment, etc. I just want something that can:
+My problem with them is I feel like they try to do too much: 2D, 3D, input, sound, context management, etc. I just want something that can:

  - Create an application window
  - Capture user input
  - Put pixels on the screen

 Since I couldn't find any libraries I liked, I just started working on my own.
-I decided to use OpenGL since it's probably the most well known/documented graphics API available.
+I decided to use OpenGL since it's probably the most well-known/documented graphics API available.
 Plus, I've wanted to dabble in lower-level graphics programming since I took a computer graphics class in school.

 The goal is to develop a library that fulfills my three requirements.
 Also, I'd like it to be able to freely integrate with other libraries for things such as physics or audio.
 Another requirement is a small codebase and dependency list: I want to minimize the overhead that the library would bring and to make it as transparent as possible so I can have a better understanding of what is happening at a lower level and so others might be able to learn about OpenGL/graphics programming.